MicroStrategy/embedding-sdk-samples/page_navigation/README.md

-# Getting Started with Create React App
+# Single-Dossier Application built with MicroStrategy Embedding SDK

+## Introduction

-This Embedding SDK example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This example shows how to build a web application using one dossier, with page navigation in the main page.
+This example shows how to build a web application with MicroStrategy Embedding SDK.
+This application only uses one dossier, which contains multiple chapters and pages.
+The page navigation is dynamically loaded on the main page using the event handler of Embedding SDK.

+Compared with the multiple-dossier approach, where each menu item links to one dossier, the performance of this single-dossier application is much better.
+When the navigate between pages, the assets and html content do not need to be reloaded.
+When you navigate to an already visited page, the page will be served instantly, because everything has been cached client-side already.

+## Features

+This application shows the following features in Embedding SDK.

+-  How to build a navigation menu using the table of content in Dossier.
+See Menu.js.
+-  How to update the page's title using event handlers.
+See

-## Available Scripts
+## Configuration

+The setup instructions are the same as [Create React App](https://github.com/facebook/create-react-app).

 In the project directory, you can run: